* * * Now it’s over again! In our blog you find some reports and videos and so you can gain an insight into five unbelievable days * * *

 The conference „Our Common Future“ from 2 to 6 December 2019 brings together youth who are already active in international exchanges.
 In particular, all members of South-North School Partnerships and all South Volunteers who are currently in Germany are invited.
-Main questions are: What can we do now to move the world?
-And what do we have to demand now to get politics moving?

 The countdown is running.
 Time for action.

 Should temperatures continue to rise beyond 2030, we will face more frequent droughts and floods, more extreme heat and the poverty of 100 million people.
 In extreme cases this means: the end of humanity.
 To meet this most pressing problem requires a new kind of collaboration.
 The participants will discuss new approaches on how to guide the debates on the Sustainable Development Goals of the United Nations.
 They will learn how the can participate in the Agenda 2063, which is to lead the African continent into a social, economic and ecological transformation.
 They will share their projects and take next steps for collective action – globally and locally.

 The conference programme has been organised by young people in Benin, Burkina Faso, Germany, Cameroon, Malawi and South Africa.
 These teams had defined all themes and formats.
 There were three thematic blocks.

 - Theme A, 03.12.2019 – Exploring and Challenging the Agendas 2030 and 2063

 - Theme B, 04.12.2019 – Taking action on an individual level: Sustainable Consumption in the focus (SDG 12)

 - Theme C, 05.12.2019 – Exploring Social innovations as a means to transform society in light of the agendas.

 The programme in detail can be found here.